 The Celtic Tribes of the Alps

-The Alpine chain was divided from north to south.
-In ancient times: the Alps Poenines (Alpes Poeninae), the Alps Graies (Alpes Graiae), the Alps Cottiennes (Alpes Cottiae) and the Alps Maritimes (Alpes Maritimes).
+The Alps had various names in ancient times: the Alps Poenines (Alpes Poeninae), the Alps Graies (Alpes Graiae), the Alps Cottiennes (Alpes Cottiae) and the Alps Maritimes (Alpes Maritimes).

-The Graies include the Tarentaise, the Beaufortain and the Haut-Faucigny.
+The Alpes Graiae and Alpes Poenines extended over different Celtic regions and peoples.
+The Alpes Graiae included the Tarentaise, the Beaufortain and the Haut-Faucigny.
 Valais belonged to the Poenine Alps.
+The Alpes Cottiae and The Alpes Maritimes were in France.
 The Tarentaise and the Valais were important routes to Italy, Gaul and Britain.

-The Ceutrones inhabited the Graies Alps: their capital was Aime (Axima).
-Four tribes inhabited the Poenines Alps: the Nantuaten, the Veragri, the Sedunas and the Uberi.
+The Ceutrones inhabited the Alpes Graiae: their capital was Aime (Axima).
+Four tribes inhabited the Alpes Poeninae: the Nantuaten, the Veragri, the Sedunas and the Uberi.
 The Nantuaten lived in the Rhone Valley from Lake Geneva to Saint-Maurice (Agaune) and had Massongex (Tarnaiae) as their capital.